prageek/material-showcase/README.md

-## Intro: Modified Code
+## Introduction
-This is a modified version of the ML Kit Showcase Showcase Android app which is hosted in https://github.com/googlesamples/mlkit
-Base on the instruction, "DON'T reinvent the wheel.
-That will be viewed negatively in this case." this source code is chosen to demonstrate how real time object detection and recognition works, as it is.
+This is a modified version of the ML Kit Showcase Android app which is hosted in https://github.com/googlesamples/mlkit Base on the quote, "DON'T reinvent the wheel" this source code is chosen to demonstrate how real time object detection and recognition works, as it is.

 The underlying custom model used is the TensorFlow Lite model, is trained to identify cereal brands.

+This architecture is old and not compliant to the popular Clean Architecture principals.
+There is a WIP I initiated is hosted here https://github.com/prageek/Recognize

 # ML Kit Vision Showcase App with Material Design